Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Correlation Volume Sampling Analysis

 The lookup grid for each update is defined over a local neighborhood around the current flow estimate.
 It ensures that the number of sampled cells per row is limited to the local grid size, \textit{i.e.}, $(2r+1)^2$ elements.
 During iterative updates, the local neighborhood is shifted but remains close to the previous iteration with a significant overlap of the sampled region.
 Thus, across all flow update iterations, the total number of sampled columns per single source pixel remains low and does not increase with input size.

 To empirically verify this, we run the default \raft implementation on the \pname{Sintel}~\cite{Butler:ECCV:2012} optical flow training dataset, while tracking which correlation volume cells are sampled.
 In Fig. \ref{fig:sampling_analysis}[a], we visualize the sampled cells for a single image over all update iterations, represented as a $[H_1 \times W_1] \times [H_2 \times W_2]$ volume, where each row shows all matches of a single source pixel.
 On average, over the whole dataset, only $1.6\%$ of the cells are being sampled.
-This suggests that we can build a more efficient algorithm that only computes the necessary cells.
+This suggests that we can build a more efficient algorithm that only computes the necessary elements.

-However, working with fully sparse matrices and efficiently keeping track of which values are required is challenging.
-The straightforward way of keeping track of which cells in the cost volume need to be computed is to set respective values in a binary mask.
-However, that would consume as much memory as the full correlation volume, thus becoming infeasible.
-Additionally, sparse matrix-matrix multiplications do not typically provide performance improvements unless the sparsity is very high.
+However, keeping track of which values are required and computing them efficiently is challenging.
+A straightforward way is to track them in a binary mask, but that would consume as much memory as the full correlation volume, thus becoming infeasible, while the computations would be similar to that of \textit{on-demand} sampling.

-Therefore, we suggest representing $\mathbf{C}$ in a block sparse format and making decisions about computation per block rather than per pixel.
+To improve that, we suggest representing $\mathbf{C}$ in a block sparse format and making decisions on computations per block rather than per pixel.
 As shown in Fig. \ref{fig:sampling_analysis}[b], averaging the number of sampled values per block slightly increases the ratio of cells that need to be computed but remains significantly lower than the full matrix for sufficiently small block sizes.
 Full numerical results of the sampling patterns are provided in the supplementary material.

 \paragraph{Reshaped Cost Volume.} As the local sampling grid is defined over a 2D neighborhood, when flattened, the values for each row are scattered over multiple column groups and span over many blocks when averaged (Fig. \ref{fig:sampling_analysis}[a,b]).
-This can be improved by pooling the cost volume in a different layout that groups cells based on such 2D patches.
+This can be improved by pooling the cost volume in a different layout that groups cells based on 2D patches on both source and target images.

 To this end, we reshape the input images into a \textit{patch-major} format, where each block is represented continuously in memory, before computing the correlation volume.
 As shown in Fig. \ref{fig:sampling_analysis}[c,d], the block-aware layout significantly increases sparsity without any computational overhead.